Aswin3005/Data-Analytics-Internship-projects/Coffee_shop_sales/README.md

 ![table](https://github.com/user-attachments/assets/67d9943b-dac2-4f13-a419-9323a725b4b8)

-From the pivot tables created charts are compelled with the slicer for the product category.
+From the pivot tables created charts are compelled with the slicer for further navigation.
+To present the charts in a more appealing way for the user to understand the insights that have been obtained from the analysis.